apache/accumulo-website/_docs-4/getting-started/design.md

 store.

-TabletServers also perform recovery of a tablet that was previously on a server that failed, reapplying any writes found in the write-ahead log to the tablet.
+TabletServers also perform recovery of a tablet that was previously on a Tablet Server that failed, reapplying any writes found in the write-ahead log to the tablet.

 ### Garbage Collector